 Visit our Resources page for a listing of adaptive sports organizations.

-Illinois adults with Spina Bifida are invited to apply for ISBA's educational scholarships.
-Applications for the 2017-2018 school year will be available in May of 2017.
+Illinois adults with spina bifida are invited to apply for ISBA's educational scholarships.
+Applications for 2017-2018 must be postmarked by July 1, 2017.

-The Illinois Spina Bifida Association is honored to host the Patrick Juris Scholarship, awarded to a student with Spina Bifida preparing for a field of service that helps others.
+The Illinois Spina Bifida Association is honored to host the Patrick Juris Scholarship, awarded to a student with spina bifida preparing for a field of service that helps others.
 Patrick’s legacy as a friend, leader, and advocate will be remembered for years to come.
-To learn more, visit patrickjurisscholarshipfund.org.